Why exasperated Europe is happy to let Britain deal with its Brexit mess

 Burda says he’s now wondering if the same fate will befall medicines, with supply problems caused by a lack of trucking capacity creating health problems for Britons.

-Eight months after Brexit, European antipathy and apathy toward Britain shows little sign of abating.
-The negative tone has affected the small lorry firms and drivers who are shying away from working in the UK.
-Tightened rules on movement by EU nationals, such as the Bulgarians and Romanians who dominate the lower ranks of the lorry industry, have made it even more unattractive.
+Eight months after Brexit, European antipathy and apathy towards Britain shows little sign of abating.
+The negative tone has affected small lorry firms and drivers, who are shying away from working in the UK.
+The tightening of rules on the movement of EU nationals, such as the Bulgarians and Romanians who dominate the lower ranks of the lorry industry, have made it even more unattractive.

-“During Covid many of them left the UK, and didn’t come back afterward,” says Georgina Wright, director of the Europe program at the Institut Montaigne, a Paris think-tank.
+“During Covid, many of them left the UK and didn’t come back afterwards,” says Georgina Wright, director of the Europe programme at the Institut Montaigne, a Paris think tank.
 “The lorry drivers are saying, ‘I don’t want to go back.
 I don’t feel welcome.’”

-The government of Prime Minister Boris Johnson claims similar supply problems are affecting other nations, and there is perhaps a small sliver of truth to that.
-Production and transport slowdown caused by the Covid pandemic have contributed to shortages of items like semiconductors or bicycles.
+The government of prime minister Boris Johnson claims that similar supply problems are affecting other nations, and there is perhaps a small sliver of truth to that.
+Slowdowns in production and transport, caused by the Covid pandemic, have contributed to shortages of items such as semiconductors and bicycles.

-But there is no sign in Paris, Berlin or Rome of people scouring grocery stores for supplies, lining up at petrol stations for hours, or worried about obtaining poultry for holiday dinners.
-Freedom of movement and integrated supply chains within the 27-member bloc of nations totaling 450 million people have blunted the impact of Covid-related disruptions.
+But there is no sign in Paris, Berlin or Rome of people scouring grocery stores for supplies, lining up at petrol stations for hours, or worrying about obtaining poultry for holiday dinners.
+Freedom of movement and integrated supply chains within the 27-member bloc of nations – totalling 450 million people – have blunted the impact of Covid-related disruptions.

-The contrast between how Britain and the EU are weathering any current shortages has only strengthened Brussels’ contention that there is strength in numbers and scale.
+The contrast between how Britain and the EU are weathering current shortages has only strengthened the EU’s contention that there is strength in numbers and scale.
 Just after Brexit, there was talk of other countries clamouring to unshackle themselves from the Eurocrats in Brussels.
-Now it’s Brussels pressuring countries like Hungary and Poland to improve their standards on human rights and the rule of law or get out.
+Now it’s Brussels pressuring countries like Hungary and Poland to improve their standards on human rights and the rule of law, or get out.

 “The British government has been driven exclusively by the need to demonstrate that Brexit is a success story,” says Balfour.
-“The pandemic had helped it, because public attention was focused elsewhere and supply chains were disrupted.”
+“The pandemic has helped it, because public attention was focused elsewhere and supply chains were disrupted.”

 Less than a year after Brexit, relations between European capitals and London are also at a fairly low point, say experts.

-Wright, a UK national, described a post-Brexit “period of mourning” as London and European capitals wait for the dust to settle from a painful divorce and begin rebuilding relations.
+Wright, a UK national, describes a post-Brexit “period of mourning” as London and European capitals wait for the dust to settle from a painful divorce and begin rebuilding relations.

-France remains outraged over the alliance between the UK, US and Australia, which scuttled Paris’ scheme to sell Canberra submarines.
+France remains outraged over the Aukus alliance between the UK, US and Australia, which scuttled Paris’s scheme to sell Canberra submarines.
 Germany remains offended by the idea that its growing political and economic clout drove the UK out of the EU.

-When Europeans turn their gaze toward Britain, they are confused by the triumphalist tone of its leadership, and the assumption in London that it’s somehow still a major world power.
+When Europeans turn their gaze towards Britain, they are confused by the triumphalist tone of its leadership, and by the assumption in London that it’s somehow still a major world power.

 “Many Europeans look at what is happening in the UK and they don’t understand,” says Wright.
 “They see a government talking about a new dawn.
 But when they look at the facts, they see empty shelves.”